 In 2013, Hartman’s love for painting began to resurface.
 Inspired by realist painters like Edward Hopper and Wayne Theibauld, Hartman began painting personal scenes and still lifes that spotlight his greatest passions – his love for his family, his love for his community, and his love for food.
 His paintings of everyday items, like a wind mill at an area apple orchard or the place setting at his favorite bar, and family outings, such as visits to the local custard stand and barber shop, resonate with fans.

 Hartman doesn’t just capture the essence of his subject, he touches on its subtle complexities, from the silk on an ear of corn to the swirls and splashes in a soda bottle.
 He brings it to life in a fun and quirky way through exaggerated colors and free form brush strokes.
 Never boring or overly serious, Hartman’s pieces lure in viewers and take them back to the memorable moments in their lives, memories that resonate whether they grew up in small town Illinois or in a bustling city.

-Hartman’s work has been featured in juried shows, galleries and art shows across the St. Louis metropolitan area.
+Hartman’s work has been featured in juried shows, galleries and art shows across the USA.
 In addition, to support the community he adores, Hartman has regularly donated proceeds from the sale of his original paintings and giclée prints, such as The Wildey Theater and Once Upon a Town, to local nonprofits and causes, including the Children’s Museum of Edwardsville, Edwardsville Arts Center, and The Main Street Community Center.

 For Hartman, his reemergence as a renowned painter allows him to capture the meaningful moments in his lives and share them with an international audience.